Hollin Hills, 1961

 To put it simply, a big part of my journey, as it has been for so many years but even more so today, is about actively surrounding my little world -- literally, my space, inside whatever four walls I reside in at the moment as well as outside when I am in the open air -- with the good and the beautiful and the genuine and the intellectually honest, as best I can, and distancing myself from, you know, the craziness.
 Shields up, Scotty!
 At least, that's part of the plan and a cornerstone of one of my fundamental truths.
 This usually means spending a lot of time around birds.

 I have been startled at just how hard it is to be heard in today's world.
 I’ll be honest, I wasn’t expecting this.
 There is so much noise, distraction, and content overload with ever-shrinking attention spans.
 So much for much value being put into a person’s experience and wisdom; those days now seem long gone.
-This website helps me to maintain my voice.
-You have access to my writings, thoughts, selected photos, book, and all kinds of stuff.
-I get genuine satisfaction from having a repository of an essential chunk of my world available for people to see and explore.
+As I head toward my version of retirement, I am devoting little time and energy to producing online content.
+There's only so much time in a day, and I want to dedicate a nice chunk of it to being outdoors, and enjoying this incredible golden age of series, movies, podcasts, and the written word.

 I hope you find some nuggets if you so choose to mine.